driven-app/porsche-connect/README.md

 To toggle a battery electric vehicle (BEV) direct charging mode to on or off.
 This call will return a `RemoteCommandAccepted` struct when the request has been accepted.

-The `enable` paramater is optional and defaults to true.
+The `enable` parameter is optional and defaults to true.

 Passing in a vehicles `Capabilites` is optional – if none is passed in, the library will assume the vehicle is based on the `J1` (Taycan) platform.